 What Do Insurance Companies Consider High-Risk Overnight Parking?

 Insurance companies would consider certain areas and locations to be high-risk for overnight parking.
 For example, if you park your vehicle overnight in a public garage or dimly lit street, the chance of something happening to your vehicle is much higher than in your own driveway or private garage.
 Public parking garages are definitely not the safest place to park your vehicle overnight.
-If you park your car in your driveway and your neighbourhood has a high number of vehicle break-ins, thefts or vandalism, you would be considered a higher risk to insurance providers.
-If you have a street permit for overnight parking, you are still at a higher risk parking on the street, than in your own personal driveway.
-When your vehicle is parked on the street it is at a higher risk of being damaged and for hit and runs incidents.
+If you park your car in your driveway and your neighborhood has a high number of vehicle break-ins, thefts, or vandalism, you would be considered a higher risk to insurance providers.
+If you have a street permit for overnight parking, you are still at a higher risk of parking on the street, than in your own personal driveway.
+When your vehicle is parked on the street it is at a higher risk of being damaged and for hit and run incidents.
 When your vehicle is involved in a hit and run accident your insurance provider still pays all damages, but you will be on the hook for the deductible.
 The safest place to overnight park your vehicle is in your own personal garage that is locked.
 Although it’s not 100% safe it is the safest place to park.

 Solutions To High-Risk Overnight Parking